chaos-polymtl/lethe/doc/source/examples/multiphysics/static-bubble/static-bubble.rst

 Mesh Convergence Study
 ~~~~~~~~~~~~~~~~~~~~~~

-While the filters presented in section :ref:`Normal and curvature computations` allow to decrease the magnitude of the spurious currents, it can be seen from the previous results that they don't completely disappear.
+While the filters presented in section :ref:`Normal and curvature computations` allow to decrease the magnitude of the parasitic currents, it can be seen from the previous results that they don't completely disappear.
 It is, therefore, interesting to see if they vanish with a mesh refinement by performing a space convergence study on their magnitude.

 Four levels of refinement are studied (6 to 9) by changing the parameter ``initial refinement`` in the ``mesh`` subsection.
 The :math:`\mathcal{L}^2` norm of the error on the velocity at 3 seconds is selected as the verification metric.
-The following figure shows that the scheme reaches an order of accuracy of 2 in space.
+The following figure shows that the scheme reaches nearly an order of accuracy of 2 in space.

 .. image:: images/mesh-convergence-study-order.png